 Task 8

-Write a new answer to the question including:
+Write a new answer to the question, including:

-Clear judgements regarding the properties of the composite material and its proposed use.
+Clear judgments regarding the properties of the composite material and its proposed use.
 Ensure you use evaluative terms

 The engineering effects of each of the properties of CFRP, how these effects influence the performance of the aircraft, and why this makes it suitable or unsuitable as a replacement for aluminium.

-A clear summary to conclude your evaluation – overall is it suitable or not and why.
+A clear summary to conclude your evaluation – overall, is it suitable or not and why?

 Task 9